gagolews/stringi/devel/sphinx/weave/regular_expressions.md

 which was inspired by Java's *util.regex* in
 *JDK 1.4*.
-Their syntax is mostly compatible with that of *PCRE*, although certain more advanced facets might not be supported (e.g., recursive patters).
+Their syntax is mostly compatible with that of *PCRE*, although certain more advanced facets might not be supported (e.g., recursive patterns).
 On the other hand, *ICU* regexes fully conform to the [Unicode Technical Standard \#18](https://www.unicode.org/reports/tr18/) and hence provide comprehensive support for Unicode.